-Living in a country with a climate as changeable, and at times inclement, as our own, it’s easy to forget the damage the sun can do animals, as well as humans, with horses who live out all through the summer being particularly vulnerable.
+Living in a country with a climate as changeable, and at times inclement, as our own, it’s easy to under estimate the risk of sunburn in horses, with animals who live out all through the summer being particularly vulnerable.

 “The pigmentation in hair and skin protects against the penetration of ultraviolet light, so any non-pigmented horse or an animal with white-skinned areas is prone to sunburn damage,” says Dr Janet Littlewood MRCVS, a specialist in veterinary dermatology.
 “Although the horses most at risk are those kept at permanent pasture in the summer months, it’s important not to forget that sunlight can also be damaging at other times of the year.”

 The face and heels of horses are most commonly affected by sunburn because these often have non-pigmented patches and less hair coverage.

 “It’s not a breed-related problem because nearly all breeds produce horses with white facial markings and legs,” explains Dr Littlewood, “but owners of animals with a thin coat should be particularly careful.”